Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Results and Discussion

-The relationship between the saturation magnetizations of the ferromagnetic layers can be established using the normalized magnetization of the forced ferromagnetic ($M_\mathrm{ff}$) and fully antiferromagnetic ($M_\mathrm{afm}$) states [magnetization at point `2' to point `3' in Fig.~\ref{fig:fig1}(c), respectively].
+The relationship between the saturation magnetizations of the ferromagnetic layers can be established using the normalized magnetization of the forced ferromagnetic ($M_\mathrm{ff}$) and fully antiferromagnetic ($M_\mathrm{afm}$) states (the magnetizations at configuration `1' and configuration `3' in Fig.~\ref{fig:fig1}(d) respectively).
 The ratio of the saturation magnetizations can be expressed as follows:

-For a Ru thickness of $0.8$ nm, we find $M_\mathrm{ff}=1.0$ and $M_\mathrm{afm}=0.29$.
-The saturation magnetization used in this work for NiFe was taken from literature to be 10.1 kOe \cite{mamin_magnetic_1989}, which allows us to calculate the saturation magnetization of CoFe to be 18.5 kOe using Eq.~(\ref{Ms}).
-From magnetometry measurements in Fig.~\ref{fig:fig1}(c) we found $H_\mathrm{0,ff}$ and $H_\mathrm{0,afm}$ to be 590 Oe and 155 Oe, respectively.
-This provides values for $J_\mathrm{q}$ and $J_\mathrm{bq}$ to be $2.95~\mathrm{kJ/m^3}$ and $0.74~\mathrm{kJ/m^3}$, respectively, using Eqs.~(\ref{eq.3a}) and (\ref{eq.3b}).